vtashlikovich/nhl-game-hotness/README.md

 ## About

-If you love hockey, NHL, if you track your favorite teams' progress but eagure to see any really __hot__ game replay...
+If you love hockey, NHL, if you track your favorite teams' progress but eager to see any really __hot__ game replay...
 But you are stuck to determine which one is good?
 This tool will help.

 This python CLI utility analyzes NHL game data and calculates hottness points.
 If you see _HOT_ next to the game - that's worth seeing.
 If you get _WOW!_ next to the game - you must watch this.